St Mary’s School, Gerrards Cross

 Definitely proactive on this front.
 St Mary’s is a ‘Girls on Board’ school, a training approach that helps girls, their parents and their teacher to understand girl friendships and empowers the girls to understand them and solve problems when they arise.
 And there are regular evenings put on for parents (the latest was a talk from Bucks MIND charity) to help support their daughters.
 There’s a strict no mobile phone policy here, apart from for Sixth Form at break time (cue parental whooping).

-A very sweet, bright nursery with all the bells and whistles necessary though clearly the new purpose-built nursery building will be an incredible asset – St Mary’s is following a smart trend for hooking in children low down the school.
+A very sweet, bright nursery with all the bells and whistles necessary though clearly the new purpose-built nursery building is the star – a wooden-clad, light and airy space with low-level interactive screens.
+Then there’s the creative outdoor space with a sweet story area and obstacle course.

 WRAP AROUND CARE